 The two-state solution, which in many people's opinion is the only way out of the conflict between the Israelis and Palestinians, came first on the table in the middle of the 1930s.
 And it did not come as a planned strategy, but as an action necessitated by the circumstances.

-When Israel this month marks the 70th anniversary of the establishment of the state – and the Palestinians can look back on 70 years as refugees – it is natural to look back, and then the long and crooked development to this day appears as something of a wanderlust.
-The ideological basis of the Jewish nation-state is Zionism, but this is far from being an unambiguous movement with a fixed goal.
+When Israel marks the 70 year of statehood this month – and the Palestinians can look back on 70 years as refugees – it is natural to look back, and then the long and crooked development up to today appears as something of a winding down.
+The ideological basis for the Jewish nation state is Zionism, but this is far from being a unambiguous movement with a fixed goal.
 It has never been, and it is undoubtedly one of the reasons why the result – the Israel that we see today – is in many ways an indefinable size.

 Ideological disagreement and ambiguous development.
 In his latest book, German historian Michael Brenner, a professor of Jewish history and culture at the Ludwig Maximilian Universität in Munich, draws on the many strands of this ambiguous development.
 He goes the logical way by starting with Theodor Herzl, the Austrian journalist who wrote his pamphlet in 1896, The Jewish state.
 Here he sets out his visions for a Jewish national home, and it has become the starting point for political Zionism, which once and for all would have to put up with the prevailing anti-Semitism of the time.[ihc-hide-content ihc_mb_type = ”show” ihc_mb_who = ”1,2,4,7,9,10,11,12,13 ″ ihc_mb_template =” 1 ″]

 However, Herzl is no longer ready for the saliva.
 He mentions Palestine as a possible location, but is also in Argentina, and on the whole he keeps his description on the very general level.

 About seven percent of Israel's Jewish population lives outside the country.